 Under the terms of the plea agreement with the DOJ, the Company has agreed to pay a \$2,500,000 fine, payable in quarterly installments of \$125,000 over five years.
-Two installments have been paid to date.
-Only additional partial payments have been paid.
+Two installments plus additional partial payments have been paid to date.
 The agreement with the DOJ stipulates if any payments are not made in a timely fashion, the entire amount of the fine shall become due and payable immediately.
 As a result, the entire amount of the settlement has been classified as current as of December 31, 1994.
 As of the current date, no action has been initiated to require immediate payment of the entire amount.